stIncMale/stincmale.github.io/_posts/2013-08-01-now-immediate.markdown

 **Snapshot** &mdash; the state `S(t)` of `X` at a point `t` on its absolute timeline.
 </div>

-According to the theory of special relativity, there is no absolute timeline in which the Universe exists.
+According to the theory of special relativity, there is no absolute time in which the Universe exists.
 For any event, i.e., a point in spacetime defined by spacial coordinates and a time coordinate, there are infinitely many events distanced from it with a space-like interval.
 Such events are seen as simultaneous by some observers and are not seen as simultaneous by other observers.

-What if we are talking about a logical system, may it have an absolute timeline? &mdash; it definitely may, for example:
+What if we are talking about a logical system, may it have absolute time? &mdash; it definitely may, for example:
 * any sequential object, that is, a data object that is accessed only sequentially, may be thought of as having absolute logical time;
 * depending on the consistency model of a [concurrent] object, that is, a data object that may be accessed concurrently, we may be able to imagine it existing in absolute logical time.